 Step 1: Sign up for a FREE Venngage account

-Step 2: Pick a flyer from the library or customize one of our hiring flyer templates in this post
+Step 2: Pick a flyer from our flyer templates library to customize

 Step 3: Start customizing your hiring flyer

 You can then start adding your message and key information about the job.
 A Venngage for Business user can also make use of My Brand Kit, which lets you apply your brand colors and logo to any template in one click:

 Step 4: Add images, icons and illustrations as you see fit

 Customize every aspect of the hiring flyer, including fonts, colors, images, backgrounds, icons and more to pique the interest of potential job candidates.